 ANOVA Single Factor Example

 Here is the output of an ANOVA Single Factor test that was run using QI Macros:

-The p-value (cell K13) is zero, so we can reject the null hypothesis that the means are equal.
+The p-value (cell K13) is zero, so we can reject the null hypothesis that the means are equal (means are not different).
 The box and whisker plot drawn below makes this comparison even clearer.
 The means (near the place on the box where the colors change) are not similar.
 Keyway2 is high; Keyway4 is low; and Keyway's 1 and 3 are similar.